Drug Use and Prostitution

 Americans (51.9 percent), whites (55.5 percent), and others (66.7 percent).

-African Americans reported experiencing the first symptoms of substance abuse or
+African Americans reported experiencing the first symptoms of substance abuse

-age of onset of drug abuse.
+younger age of onset of drug abuse.

 In summary, the bivariate analyses suggested that all three variables—sexual